gvwilson/sensibleadventures/misc/bear-02.md

 "Now!"

-Sergeant Gyalpa looked at Prince Lormay.
+Sergeant Gyalpa looked at Prince Thokmay.
 "Sir, I think---"

 The prince raised a hand.
 "No.  We're not going to use the soldiers on them."
 Then he glanced at his hand.
 Was that rain?